Virtual Reality

 • Students capture audio and video from Martu elders, musicians and country.

-• Students design artwork and learn how to create into virtual art using software.
+• Students design artwork and learn software that turns it into virtual art.

 • Launch and showcase of Wiluna virtual Martu Season